 Jay sucked air through his teeth.
 If the man recognized any character, it’d be the swastika.
 “It’s, uh…” Li Ying read nearby notes.
 “A temple called Jokhang.”

 “No, the spinny thing.”
 The man tapped the swastika.
-Jay thought his sunglasses and poker face did little to hide his feigned ignorance.
+Jay thought the man’s sunglasses and poker face did little to hide his feigned ignorance.
 “What is it?”

 Zhang sensed a cultural divide and muttered in his wife’s ear.
 “This shape,” he said to the man, “is used for temples on maps.
 It means…” He looked at his wife.